Maurice Gee: Plumb and children's fiction: 1978 to 1991

-Later career and legacy: 1992 to present
+Later career and legacy: 1992 to 2025

 The publication of Gee's tenth novel, Going West (1992), cemented his reputation as one of the best writers in New Zealand.
 It is the most autobiographical of Gee's fictional novels, and the fictional town of Loomis, in which the novel is set, has many similarities to Henderson, Auckland, where Gee grew up.
 The novel was the inspiration for the Going West Books & Writers Festival, Auckland's first literary festival, which has been held since 1996.
 It won the top prize for fiction at the 1993 Goodman Fielder Wattie Book Awards.
 In 1993, Andro Linklater, writing in British newspaper The Sunday Times, said that "Gee deserves to be regarded as one of the finest writers at work, not only in New Zealand ... but in the English speaking world".

 Gee was the 1992 recipient of the Katherine Mansfield Menton Fellowship, a literary fellowship that enables the recipient to work in Menton, France, for part of the year, where Katherine Mansfield herself lived and worked in the early 20th century.
 During his time in Menton, Gee wrote the novel Crime Story, which was published in 1994.
 A decade later it was adapted by Larry Parr into the 2004 film Fracture.
 The film was praised by Christchurch newspaper The Press as "competent, confident and complex".

 The Fat Man (1994) won the AIM Children's Book of the Year award and the Esther Glen Award.
 It was controversial for its content and portrayal of violence, with Gee himself describing it as a "psychological thriller for children".
-In 1998 he published Living Bodies, a novel for adults that was awarded both the top prize for fiction and the Deutz Medal at the Montana New Zealand Book Awards that year.
+In 1998, he published Live Bodies, a novel for adults that was awarded both the top prize for fiction and the Deutz Medal at the Montana New Zealand Book Awards that year.
 Other notable works in the late 1990s included the children's books Orchard Street (1998) and Hostel Girl (1999).
 His contributions to New Zealand children's literature were recognised by the Children's Literature Foundation in 2002 which presented him with the prestigious Margaret Mahy Award.